marybeshaw/mastering-ssr-2025/README.md

 - **UtahJS Conf 2025** - September 12, 2025
 - **International JavaScript Conference** - September 30, 2025

-This [Next.js](https://nextjs.org) project demonstrates the differences between server-side and client-side components in React 19, as well as different patterns for handling user interactions.
+This [Next.js](https://nextjs.org) project is a **simple blog post application** that demonstrates the differences between server-side and client-side components in React 19, as well as different patterns for handling user interactions.
+The app was deliberately kept simple to showcase specific React Server Component behaviors and console.log patterns.

+> 🎯 **New!** This repository includes an **[Interactive Code Tour](#interactive-code-tour)** that provides step-by-step guided explanations of all the concepts demonstrated in the presentation.
+Perfect for following along during the talk or reviewing the material afterward!

+> 🚀 **Pro Tip:** For the best experience, **[run the app locally](#getting-started)** while taking the code tour!
+You'll be able to see the console.log behavior, test the interactive features, and observe the differences between server and client components in real-time.

+## App Overview

+This demo app is a **simple blog post application** featuring:

+- **Blog Post Display** - Shows blog post content using server-side rendering
+- **Like Button** - Increment likes on posts (demonstrates optimistic UI patterns)
+- **Comment System** - Add and display comments (demonstrates Server Actions)

+The application was intentionally kept simple to focus on demonstrating specific server-side rendering concepts and console.log behaviors in different component types.

 ## Visual Component Indicators